New rules and developments continue to proliferate as the U.S. government seeks to minimize supply chain threats and cybersecurity risks.

-Brian Cruz focuses his practice on government contract law, including the Truth in Negotiations Act (TINA).
+Brian Cruz focuses his practice on government contract law, including classified and national security issues.

 Brian advises clients in all aspects of government contracts law, from contract formation to prosecuting claims against the government, as well as defending contractors against False Claims Act allegations.

 Brian has worked to resolve contract claims and disputes involving defense contractors, construction companies and design/build firms involved in various Iraqi/Afghani reconstruction projects in support of “Operation Enduring Freedom” (OEF) and “Operation Iraqi Freedom” (OIF).
 Brian has extensively counseled clients with obtaining and/or preventing the release of information under federal and state Freedom of Information Act provisions (FOIA), and has provided guidance on issues involving Compliance Programs, Subcontractor Management, and the Department of Defense Voluntary Disclosure Program.